bhoward/focsipedia/docs/logic/recursion.md

 Now, as it happens, recursion is not the best way to compute $n!$.
 It can be computed more efficiently using a loop.
-Furthermore, except for small values of $n$, the value of $n!$ is outside the range of numbers that can be represented as 32-bit _ints_.
+Furthermore, except for small values of $n$, the value of $n!$ is outside the range of numbers that can be represented as 32-bit _ints_ (this is why the Scala version above declares that it returns a `BigInt`).
 However, ignoring these problems, the _factorial_ function provides a nice first example of the interplay between recursion and induction.
 We can use induction to prove that _factorial_($n$) does indeed compute $n!$ for $n\ge 0$.
-(In the proof, we pretend that the data type _int_ is not limited to 32 bits.
-In reality, the function only gives the correct answer when the answer can be represented as a 32-bit binary number.)

 > **Theorem:**
-Assume that the data type _int_ can represent arbitrarily large integers.
-Under this assumption, the _factorial_ function defined above correctly computes $n!$ for any natural number $n$.
+The _factorial_ function defined above correctly computes $n!$ for any natural number $n$.
+(If we are using the Java version, we need to add the assumption that $n!$ fits within a 32-bit integer.)

 > **Proof:**
 Let $P(n)$ be the statement "_factorial_($n$) correctly computes $n!$."